mat-1/arc-theme/INSTALL.md

 ## Building and installation

-Arc-theme uses [Meson](https://mesonbuild.com/) build system, refer to its documentation for further information about the build process.
+Ayu-theme uses [Meson](https://mesonbuild.com/) build system, refer to its documentation for further information about the build process.

 The following instructions should work for most common cases.